Devdannetworks/onchain_market/README.md

 ## Key Features

 1. **Events Management**

    - **Create an event:** This is the api that exposes the create an event functionality and save it in stable memory storage
    - **Update an event:** This enables us to update the details of an existing event so long as its not settled
    - **List all events:** An api that lists all events stored
    - **Retrieve a single event:** An api that retrieves the details of a single event given its id
    - **Filter events by category:** View all events satisfying a certain category
    - **Delete an event:** This functionality enables one to delete an event they created so long as its settled

+2. **Bets Management**
+   - **Place a bet:** This creates a bet associated with a specific event, the outcome chosen and user_id interacting with the event.
+It also increments the total_bets and total_amount of that particular outcome

 ## Requirements